 - View renderings of the latest proposed addition from a variety of key vantage points.

-- Scroll down for select media coverage of the latest proposed Château Laurier addition.
+- Scroll down for select media coverage of the latest proposed Château Laurier addition in reverse chronological order.
 Visit the GENERAL NEWS section of our website for more.